 6. Nijo Castle

-Kyoto, Japan - October 23 2014: Nijo Castle is a flatland castle, one of the seventeen assets of Historic Monuments of Ancient Kyoto which is designated by UNESCO as a World Heritage Site.
+Nijo Castle is a flatland castle, one of the seventeen assets of Historic Monuments of Ancient Kyoto, Japan.

-Kyoto, Japan – October 23 2014: Nijo Castle is a flatland castle, one of the seventeen assets of Historic Monuments of Ancient Kyoto which is designated by UNESCO as a World Heritage Site.
+Nijo Castle is a flatland castle, one of the seventeen assets of Historic Monuments of Ancient Kyoto, Japan.

 Nijo Castle is a UNESCO World Heritage Site known for its beautiful architecture, including the Ninomaru Palace, and its well-preserved interiors featuring elaborate screen paintings.
 The castle grounds also include beautiful gardens and a moat.